 For our epic RV trip, we did the initial planning using AAA’s online TripTik.
 This gave us an overview of how we would get to our final destination.

 On a daily basis, we entered each night’s destination into the RV GPS system.
 In some areas, the Google Maps app on my phone was the better choice to make sure we knew where we were and where we were headed.
+The app also alerted me to traffic issues which a GPS cannot do.

-I have found that driving is so much nicer when everyone has time to get up and stretch.
+Driving is so much nicer when everyone has time to get up and stretch.

 Or, it could be a place that you’d like to visit which happens to be on your driving itinerary.